A Chassidic Teaching From the Alter Rebbe – Seeing the Good

 Rabbi Shneur Zalman of Liadi (1745-1812) was the first Rebbe of Chabad Chasidism.
 Born in Liozna, in Belarus, he studied under the disciple of the Baal Shem Tov, Rabbi Dov Ber known as the Magid of Mezritch.
 Sometime later he moved to Liadi.

-Elucidation of Iggeret HaKodesh, Epistle 11
+Elucidation of the Tanya, Iggeret HaKodesh, Epistle 11

-Our Will vs G-d’s Will
+My Will vs G-d’s Will

-A person has a natural inclination for the mundane pleasures of this physical world.
+The Alter Rebbe explains that a person has a natural inclination for the mundane pleasures of this physical world.
 We also have intense desires for things we feel are necessities such as a nice home, children, and wealth.
 Although these things are not inherently bad, this is not what G-d wants as a person’s goal in life.
 Quoting Pirkie Avot 2:4, “…sacrifice your will for the sake of His will…”, the Alter Rebbe says that not only must we put aside our own will, but we must align our will with His will.
 We must recognize that everything is under the hand of G-d.
 Again, the Alter Rebbe briefly quotes Pirkie Avot 4:22, “…against your will you live”, meaning that absolutely nothing is under our control.

 So what should be our desire?
 The Alter Rebbe says one should want only what G-d wants.
 How do we cultivate this type of desire?
 By meditating on the concept that G-d is the source and maker of creation, and only good comes from Him.